Ogoa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations
 Task 12.
 This script prints all possible combinations oftwo letters in the range "a" to "z", except "oo", in alphabetical order and one combination per line.

+13-print_float
+Task 13.
+This script printts a number with two decimal places followed by a new line.